Kyivnik/BitPredict/README.md

 14. Discussing two types of uncertainty in machine learning (data uncertainty and model uncertainty).
 15. Examining why forecasting in an open system can be challenging (the turkey problem).

+This project was in the course of TensorFlow